Institution code: H12

 Harper Adams University campus (and location of work placement)*

 104 UCAS points

-It has been developed for students who wish to study a non-rural course at Harper Adams.
+This route has been developed for students interested in property management across both town and country settings.
 There are more than 440,000 people employed in real estate activities in the UK, with a growing demand for more real estate professionals.

 For more information on the work of Chartered Surveyors and the RICS please watch this video.